For Official use only

 ・ Krishi Control Room in the Nodal Department is operational round the clock for monitoring the flood situation.

-・ Dept. of Agriculture and Cooperation keeping constant touch with State Government, Ministry of Defence, Water Resources, IMD, Road Transport & Highways.
+・ Dept. of Agriculture and Cooperation keeping constant touch with State Government, Ministry of Defence, Water Resources, IMD, Road Transport & Highways, and other line Departments.

 ・ Ministry of Water Resources is monitoring water level in dams.